Official: Girl told 911 'send the police now' as cops waited

 Arredondo couldn't immediately be reached for comment Friday.
 No one answered the door at his home and he didn't reply to a phone message left at the district's police headquarters.

-Gov. Greg Abbott, who at a Wednesday news conference lauded the police response as saving lives, was set to hold a news conference Friday afternoon in Uvalde on efforts to support the community.
+Gov. Greg Abbott, who at a Wednesday news conference lauded the police response, said Friday that he was “misled,” and he’s “livid.”

+In his earlier statements, the governor told reporters, he was repeating what he had been told.
+“The information that I was given turned out, in part, to be inaccurate,” he said.

-At his news conference earlier in the week, Abbott praised law enforcement for their “amazing courage by running toward gunfire” and their “quick response.”
+Abbott previously praised law enforcement for their “amazing courage by running toward gunfire” and their “quick response.”

 Ken Trump, president of the consulting firm National School Safety and Security Services, said the length of the timeline raised questions.